IbrahimmAdel/Banque-Misr-DevOps-Task/aws-jenkins-project/README.md

 The project is structured into multiple phases, each addressing a specific aspect of the infrastructure:

-- **Dockerization**: Creating Dockerfiles for the Flask app and MySQL database, along with a Docker Compose file for local testing.
+- **Dockerization**: Creating Dockerfiles for the Flask app and PostgreSQL database, along with a Docker Compose file for local testing.
 - **Terraform**: Defining infrastructure components such as VPC, subnets, EC2 instance, ECR repository, EKS cluster, and more.
 - **Ansible**: Automating the configuration of EC2 instance by installing Jenkins, AWS CLI, kubectl, and Docker.
 - **Kubernetes**: Creating Kubernetes manifests for deploying the Flask app and MySQL database on the EKS cluster.